divyanshrm/FIDELITY-Fine-grained-Interpretable-Distillation-for-Effective-Language-Insights-and-Topic-Yielding/README.md

-# Fidelity: Topic Detection Pipeline
+# Fidelity: Fine-grained Interpretable Distillation for Effective Language Insights and Topic Yielding

 Fidelity is a high-performance, modular topic modeling pipeline that combines traditional unsupervised clustering with state-of-the-art Large Language Models (LLMs) to generate semantic, human-readable topic labels for large document corpora.